Marriott International, Inc. (NASDAQ:MAR) Shares Purchased by Norinchukin Bank The

 A number of other hedge funds and other institutional investors have also modified their holdings of the business.
 Cerebellum GP LLC bought a new stake in shares of Marriott International in the 3rd quarter worth approximately $28,000.
 Atlas Private Wealth Management grew its holdings in shares of Marriott International by 43.6% in the 2nd quarter.
 Atlas Private Wealth Management now owns 461 shares of the company’s stock worth $40,000 after acquiring an additional 140 shares during the last quarter.
 Bogart Wealth LLC grew its holdings in shares of Marriott International by 378.8% in the 3rd quarter.
 Bogart Wealth LLC now owns 474 shares of the company’s stock worth $43,000 after acquiring an additional 375 shares during the last quarter.
 Prospera Financial Services Inc acquired a new position in shares of Marriott International in the 3rd quarter worth $47,000.
 Finally, Adams Wealth Management acquired a new position in shares of Marriott International in the 3rd quarter worth $50,000.
 Hedge funds and other institutional investors own 58.28% of the company’s stock.

-A number of equities analysts recently issued reports on MAR shares.
-Argus upgraded Marriott International from a “hold” rating to a “buy” rating and set a $140.00 target price on the stock in a report on Thursday, November 19th.
-BMO Capital Markets upgraded Marriott International from an “underperform” rating to a “market perform” rating and lifted their price target for the company from $83.00 to $95.00 in a report on Tuesday, October 13th.
-Barclays lifted their price target on Marriott International from $108.00 to $135.00 and gave the company an “overweight” rating in a report on Monday.
-Jefferies Financial Group upgraded Marriott International from a “hold” rating to a “buy” rating and lifted their price target for the company from $88.00 to $125.00 in a report on Friday, August 14th.
-Finally, Deutsche Bank Aktiengesellschaft lifted their price target on Marriott International from $90.00 to $96.00 and gave the company a “hold” rating in a report on Monday, November 9th.
-They noted that the move was a valuation call.
+A number of research analysts have recently weighed in on the company.
+BidaskClub upgraded Marriott International from a “sell” rating to a “hold” rating in a report on Tuesday, September 1st.
+Zacks Investment Research downgraded Marriott International from a “hold” rating to a “sell” rating and set a $98.00 price target on the stock. in a report on Tuesday, November 3rd.
+Citigroup lifted their price target on Marriott International from $95.00 to $110.00 and gave the company a “neutral” rating in a report on Monday, September 21st.
+Truist Financial lifted their price target on Marriott International from $88.00 to $94.00 and gave the company a “hold” rating in a report on Tuesday, August 11th.
+Finally, Morgan Stanley lifted their price target on Marriott International from $93.00 to $100.00 and gave the company an “equal weight” rating in a report on Monday, November 9th.
 One investment analyst has rated the stock with a sell rating, seventeen have given a hold rating and nine have given a buy rating to the stock.
 Marriott International has an average rating of “Hold” and a consensus target price of $116.63.

 Marriott International Company Profile